-Protesters gather in Hong Kong as rival rally supports police
+Protesters march in Hong Kong as rival rally supports police

 “I think this entire movement will continue until at least the end of 2019,” he said.

-Mong Kok, a gritty working class neighborhood in the Kowloon section of the city, was the scene of some of the most violent clashes during pro-democracy protests in 2014.
+As the marchers gathered at the starting point, one passed around pre-paid subway cards to young groups, while others gave out chicken wings and McDonalds food.
+When the march started, volunteers handed out hard hats, face masks and water bottles.

+Most of the shops in the upscale Langham Place shopping mall had pulled down their shutters by late afternoon, and many street-facing businesses along the march route had closed.

-Thousands of supporters of Hong Kong’s police, mostly wearing white, gathered for a separate rally on Saturday in Victoria Park in the Causeway Bay district of Hong Kong island.
+Across the harbour, on Hong Kong island, thousands of police supporters, mostly wearing white, gathered for a separate rally amid a carnival-like atmosphere in Victoria Park.

-“I really feel upset about the violence that we are seeing in Hong Kong everyday.
-The protesters are now not listening to the government, they are not listening to the police,” said Evan, 27, who works for a foreign bank in Hong Kong and turned out in support of police.

-“People have a right to express their opinion in a peaceful manner.
-We will continue to support the police and the authorities to implement rule of law here.”
+Many waved Hong Kong and Chinese flags and the crowd shouted slogans in support of the police.
+Pro-Beijing lawmaker Junius Ho was greeted with strong applause.

+“We are the real Hong Kong people who are not the same as those black-shirted thugs.
+We don’t need a so-called ‘HK revolution’, we only need to do our best, which is enough,” he told the crowd.

 Further anti-government protests were scheduled for Sunday, with activists calling for a mass strike on Monday.